NormanDunbar/Tnsnames_checker/README.md

 ### Linux/Unix Only Files

+  - antlr_shell.sh - You need to "source" this file to set up the ANTLR4 environment *before* attempting to build anything.
+Edit this to set your own JAVA_HOME and CLASSPATH before use.
   - build.sh - Carries out a full compile and build from the grammar onwards.
-Creates a jar file in the test direcory.
+Creates a jar file in the current (source) direcory.
-  - antlr_shell.sh - You need to "source" this file to set up the ANTLR4 environment *before* attempting to build anything.
-Edit this to set your own JAVA_HOME before use.
-See build.sh.
   - test/tnsnames_checker.sh - a script to run the generated checker application.
+Uses the CLASSPATH set in antlr_shell.sh and the newly built tnsnames_checker.jar file.

 ### Something for Everyone!